daverted/udf/README.md

 ## Deleting UDFs

 To delete a custom UDF library, you'll need to make two API calls.
-Fist, get the library ID, then delete the library by ID. *These API methods are not implemented in the API Client.
+First, get the library ID, then delete the library by ID. *These API methods are not implemented in the API Client.
 You'll need to call them with `curl` or a tool like [Postman](https://www.getpostman.com/).*

 [List UDF libraries](https://doc.overops.com/v4.28/reference#get_services-env-id-udfs):